-Mr. Scoolidge is well-versed in jury trial practice, and in particular the examination of witnesses at trial before the jury.
-Most recently, Mr. Scoolidge conducted the examination of two witnesses in the firm's victory on behalf of Barnes & Noble, Inc. in a patent infringement case in the United States District Court for the Eastern District of Texas, Marshall Division.
+Mr. Scoolidge is well-versed in jury trial practice.
+He has examined witnesses at trial and in evidentairy hearings.
+Mr. Scoolidge conducted the examination of multiple witnesses in the firm's victory on behalf of Barnes & Noble, Inc. in a patent infringement case in the United States District Court for the Eastern District of Texas, Marshall Division.

 Mr. Scoolidge's appreciation of trial work is not just a function of his advocacy, but also of his experience as a law clerk for the Honorable Roslynn R. Mauskopf at the United States District Court for the Eastern District of New York.

 "Simplicity and brevity are often forgotten in the courtroom.
 Embracing each enhances the opportunity to communicate, and ultimately prevail, before a judge or jury," says Mr. Scoolidge.

 Mr. Scoolidge has also enjoyed pre-trial success in the courtroom, including arguing for and obtaining a temporary restraining order in the United States District Court for the Middle District of Tennessee on behalf of SPX Corporation.

 Mr. Scoolidge is also a frequent author, recently publishing Patent Pilot Program Could Cut Litigation Costs in Corporate Counsel.